Thanks for stopping by to check out my Appen review.

 Appen Work at Home Jobs

-The most common job people are interested in is the social media evaluator position.
+The most common job people are interested in is the social media evaluator position because like surveys, it's a simple way to make money.

 - Access to a computer (with sound card and speakers), and/or access to a smart phone (less than 3 years old).